paylogic/developer.paylogic.com/content/articles/traduki.rst

     Base = declarative_base()

-The next part is where :code:`traduki` is used.
+The next part is where ``traduki`` is used.
 We define two callbacks, one for getting the current language and one for getting the language chain.
 Here we just return hard coded data for simplicity.
-We could read these data from a current :code:`request` object, for example something like :code:`request.locale` to get the current language.
-We use these callbacks when we deal with the initialization of the :code:`i18n_attributes`. :code:`traduki` at the moment of the initialization creates the translations table and sets up all the appropriate relationships.
+We could read this data from a current ``request`` object, for example using `Flask <http://flask.pocoo.org/>`_ request, something like :code:`flask.request.locale` to get the current language.
+We use these callbacks when we deal with the initialization of the :code:`i18n_attributes`.
+``traduki`` at the moment of the initialization creates the translations table and sets up all the appropriate relationships.

 .. code-block:: python